kali-linex/linex/Documentation/admin-guide/media/cec.rst

    on your device: now there is a HPD, so you should see the command arriving at the Pulse-Eight.

-2) If you have another linux device supporting CEC without HPD, then you can just connect your device to that device.
+2) If you have another linex device supporting CEC without HPD, then you can just connect your device to that device.
 Yes, you can connect two HDMI outputs together.
 You won't have a HPD (which is what we want for this test), but the second device can monitor the CEC pin.